ds17f/leaf-remote/README.md

 that the `TCU` has been put to sleep.
 You can force it to wake up by re-entering your pin/pass into the appropriate area in `Carwings`.

-Note that this is **not the username/password that you use to log into `leaf-bit`, the NissanConnect EV app, or the Nissan Owner's Portal.**
+Note that this is **not the username/password that you use to log into `leaf-remote`, the NissanConnect EV app, or the Nissan Owner's Portal.**

 # Prior Art and Credits